felixcool200/DD2360HT23/hw_2/report/DD2360HT23_HW2_Söderman.md

     1. Did your program still work?
 If not, what changes did you make?

         **ANSWER:**
-        This workes for all three of my kernal versions (first and second kernal does not allow for 1023 to go above 1024, since that would need more than 1024 threads per block which is not possible).
+        This worked for all three of my kernal versions (first and second kernal does not allow for 1023 to go above 1024, since that would need more than 1024 threads per block which is not possible).

     2. Explain how many CUDA threads and thread blocks you used.

         **ANSWER:**
-        For the first and second kernal implementation there is numCRows * numCColumns * numAColumns which results in 511 * 4094 * 1023  = 2140150782 CUDA threads
+        The first and second kernal implementation have numCRows * numCColumns * numAColumns which results in 511 * 4094 * 1023  = 2140150782 CUDA threads.
+        These two methods use a threads per block of numARows = 128.
+        Which results in 2140150782/1023 = 2092034 thread blocks.

         For the third kernal implementation there are numCRows * numCColumns kernals which means that in this case it is 511 * 4094 = 2092034 CUDA threads.
+        These two methods use a threads per block of numARows = 511.
+        Which results in 2092034/511 = 4094 thread blocks.

     3. Profile your program with Nvidia Nsight.
 What Achieved Occupancy do you get now?